aniketkt/Tomo2Mesh/demos/steel_am/README.md

 python demos/steel_am/tests/smartvis.py
 ```

 It should output .ply files that can be viewed in a visualization software of your choice.
-We recommend Paraview to view the render the texture correctly.
+We recommend Paraview to render the texture correctly.
 Here, the colormap scales with void size.

 <p align="center">